AdigunaHakim/movie-backend/README.md

 # movie-backend

-This simple rest api build with node.js and mongo as database.
-Include feature :
+this is simple REST API apps build with node.js and mongo as database, include feature :
 - GET/POST Request (movies, comment etc)
 - Signup
 - Login